Julian22222/PRACTICE/Next_and_NestJS/2README_NEXT_RENDER_OPTIONS.md

 }
 ```

-- If you use different libraries like - font editors, google maps, etc, -> then it is better to use Client component
-- On Server side don't use SSR but use ISR or SSG, use when security is needed-authorization

-# NEXT JS

-all component by default are server side components

 ```JS
 'use client'  //if you want to use server Component - "use server" is not mandatory to write
 //'use client'  <--this derective, define functions that will perform on browser